ArtoriaRen/ExchageSmartContract/README.md

     ```bash
     npm run dev
     ```
-    This command start the web server.
+    This command will run the script called `dev` in the `package.json` file.
+     It starts the webpack server.
 3. To deploy all smart contracts under the `/contracts` folder, open a third terminal and run the following commmand:
     ```bash